Leadership & Management 1 Role, Competencies and Context

 The course includes:

-• exploration of leadership and management standards and competencies
+• Exploration of leadership and management standards and competencies

-• opportunity to reflect on one’s own personal development as a leader/manager
+• Opportunity to reflect on one’s own personal development as a leader/manager

-• exploration of organizational behaviours and the mid-level leader/manager’s role within this context
+• Exploration of organizational behaviours and the mid-level leader/manager’s role within this context

-• application of evidence informed strategies to effectively lead/manage the clinical team environment
+• Application of evidence-informed strategies to effectively lead/manage the clinical team environment

 Course Outcomes